-Course Description and Prerequisites: This is a rigorous, one-semester overview of the structure, properties, and reactions of organic compounds.
-This is the first half of a two-semester sequence in biochemistry.
+Course Description and Prerequisites: This course is a rigorous, one-semester overview of the structure, properties, and reactions of organic compounds, and is equivalent to taking the CHM2210/2211 sequence.
+This is the first half of the CHM3217/3218 sequence - CHM3217 is the organic chemistry component, whereas CHM3218 is the biochemistry portion.
 The prerequisites for this course are CHM 2046 or CHM2047 or CHM2051 and CHM 2046L, or the equivalent.

-Text: Organic Chemistry with Biological Applications, by John McMurry, 2nd Edition," Brooks/Cole (2011)
+Text: Organic Chemistry with Biological Applications, by John McMurry, 3rd Edition," Cengage (2015)